mckeeh3/akka-java-cluster-persistence-query/README.md

 #### Now back to parallel read-side processing

 As previously discussed, a cluster singleton actor uses a heartbeat to trigger sending tag messages to a shard region actor.
-The shard region actor forwards each tag message to a ReadSideProcessorActor.
+The shard region actor forwards each tag message to a `ReadSideProcessorActor`.
 Each `ReadSideProcessorActor` instance creates an instance of a `ReadSideProcessorEventTagActor`, which is created using what is called a backoff supervisor.

 ~~~java
 private void heartbeat(Tag tag) {